peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 ## Sending Notifications

-When changing a CDS/CDNSKEY/CSYNC RRset in the child zone, the DNS operator SHOULD send a suitable NOTIFY message to the endpoint located as described in the previous section.
+When changing a CDS/CDNSKEY/CSYNC RRset in the child zone, the DNS operator SHOULD send a suitable notification to one of the endpoints discovered as described in the previous section.

 A NOTIFY message can only carry information about changes concerning one child zone.
 When there are changes to several child zones, the sender